Chrysler Valiant (CM): Production and replacement

 The CM Valiant was produced by Chrysler Australia from 1978 until the takeover of that company by Mitsubishi in 1980.
 Mitsubishi Australia continued production through to 28 August 1981.
 Although Mitsubishi did not want to continue the model it needed to produce cars to meet Australian local content requirements.
 97% of the car was made in Australia and the tooling was well and truly paid for, so it was profitable for the company to produce even a small number of Valiants.
 Rather than badge it as a "Mitsubishi" the Valiant continued to be badged as "Chrysler."

 By 1980, Japanese cars were the most popular cars in Australia and the Valiant had become dated.
 Ford Australia and Holden were building new cars based on European designs (the Ford Falcon and Holden Commodore respectively) with modern styling and features that were absent from the 9-year-old Valiant platform.
 Chrysler's popularity in Australia had dropped from being one of the "Big Three" in the 1960s to 20th place by the end of the 1970s.
 The price of a CM Valiant was less than some small Japanese cars.

 A total of 16,500 examples of the Chrysler CM were built with no immediate replacement model introduced.
 Eventually, the Mitsubishi Magna was developed to replace both the Valiant and smaller Sigma, and production started in 1985.

-In the 21st Century, CM Valiants have become quite collectible given their final improvements and reliability of the then-praised Electronic Lean-Burn (ELB) system.
-Excellent examples can reach over AU$20,000.
+In the 21st Century, CM Valiants have become a collectible due to their final improvements and reliability of the then-praised Electronic Lean-Burn (ELB) system.
+Well-maintained models can reach over AU$20,000.